-- The ncobs.org website is now available in Spanish and medical forms automatically translate to the users’ browsers language setting
+- The NCOBS website now has a language translation tool, is ADA compliant, and all medical forms automatically translate to the users’ browsers’ language setting

 - Our scholarship program is now more comprehensive and inclusive, encouraging students of all backgrounds to apply.

 - Videos addressing our clothing and gear list have been created to make getting gear for Outward Bound feel more attainable.